In

 a plan of your production on paper first.
 Who

 will be the intended audience?
-Target your video project
+Target your project

 to its audience by choosing whether to distribute